 Evaluation, Measurement & Verification (EM&V)

-To help ensure quality assurance and effective evaluation, the IOUs will continue ongoing efforts to track and assess the effectiveness of the SW C&S Program in advocating for new codes.
+To help ensure quality assurance and effective evaluation, the IOUs will continue ongoing efforts to track and assess the effectiveness of the SW C&S Advocacy Program in advocating for new codes.

-The SW C&S Program will continue to support the impact evaluation efforts of the CPUC and its contractors by documenting code advocacy efforts.
+The SW C&S Advocacy Program will continue to support the impact evaluation efforts of the CPUC and its contractors by documenting code advocacy efforts.
 The IOUs coordinate with the CPUC and their impact evaluation contractors to ensure that sufficient data are being collected at the appropriate levels of detail to enable an estimation of energy savings related to codes and standards activities.
 This includes:

 Supporting the CPUC in their research effort to establish Title 20 and Title 24 baselines, and track changes in adoption and compliance over time.